 The Gardens at West Maui

-Timeshare reviews at The Gardens at West Maui
+Reviews of The Gardens at West Maui

 Great small and quiet resort.
 Not new, but clean and the 1 BR met all of our needs.
 Our unit faces the golf course and there is no rooster or noise this week.
 The short walk to the beautiful beach is a huge plus given the difficult parking for the beaches.
 Happy hour food and drink at the Sea House restaurant is a great afternoon treat before or after snorkeling.
 The resort staff was very helpful and polite.
 Emily, the Expedia guide, was very knowledgeable.
 Only complaint is that beds are are too soft for me.